Settings Tab

 Random sampling, as the name implies, samples randomly.
 This means that the spacing between the sampled points is not guaranteed to be far apart, and it is possible to sample a point right next to a point that has already been sampled.

-On the other hand, quasi-Monte Carlo allows for random sampling with some spacing.
 For example, if you want to check the entire solution space with a small sample, you may be able to do so faster than with random.